 - Rush Jet (jetboard): Get it directly by defeating Needle Man or indirectly by defeating Shadow Man (see below).

 Mega Man 3 is full of them!
-(Note: These work only in the original NES version of this game.)
+(Note: Generally these work only in the original NES version of this game.
+Having said that, Jesse reports that they do work in the PS4 version.
+I wonder if that was on purpose or by accident?)
 Have a friend pick up the other controller (“controller two”) and try these out.

 - Super jump: Hold on controller two and Mega Man’s jumps will almost touch the top of the screen!